linroger/Finance-Notes-and-Marginalia/Financial Engineering/A Practical Guide to Bonds and Swaps.md

 For either a rise or fall in yields, the portfolio benefits; i.e. whether the market rallies or trades off, the portfolio makes money.
 The portfolio makes money because the portfolio has positive convexity, although.
 it is not a lot of money because the convexity of bonds is not very high.
 The portfolio has positive.
 convexity because longer bonds have much higher convexity than shorter bonds, and the convexity of the.
-30s dominates the convexity of the whole portfolio.
+[^30]: s dominates the convexity of the whole portfolio.

 In the financial markets there is never anything free, and the positive convexity of this portfolio has some off-setting cost in terms of risk (yields may not move in a parallel manner) or other costs (for example cost of repo).